 A pair of small eyebrow scissors can help if you discover that some of your brow hairs are too long.
 When you trim, just keep in mind the direction in which you’ll brush your hair on a day-to-day basis.

 If you plan to eliminate hair, you’ll need some hair removal tools.
 A small eyebrow razor is useful if you’re nervous about making mistakes since the hair is guaranteed to grow back.
 If you’re confident that some hairs need to go, you can also use tweezers, wax, or thread to pull the hair from the root.

 Brow mapping is a painstaking process, especially if you discover your brows need to be filled in.
-Instead of having to brow map every day, the new Lilac St. Brow Tint can help your brow shaping results last.
+Instead of having to brow map every day, the brow tint can help your brow shaping results last.

 Eyebrow Styles Around The World

 Eyebrow styles and trends can change a lot from place to place, as much as they change from decade to decade.

 In the West, current trends favor a feathered, softly-colored but thicker brow shape, but things are different in other parts of the world.

 Korean eyebrow shapes are a great example.
 Korean style has a huge influence all over the world, and current K-beauty trends favor softer, straight, or rounded brows of medium thickness.
 Many people of East Asian descent have a softer natural arch, so the K-beauty style definitely comes from that.
 The brow intensity, thickness, and tail length are all totally adjustable and can change with new K-beauty trends.